 Among the matters for which the Council requires prior approval is the increase in student enrollment for a college of podiatric medicine.
-Based upon the on-site evaluation process, the accreditation action taken by the Council includes authorization of a maximum number of students (defined as the total head count) to be matriculated in the first-year class by the college.
+Based upon the on-site evaluation process, the accreditation action taken by the Council includes authorization of a maximum number of students (defined as the total headcount) to be matriculated in the first-year class by the college.
 This number takes into consideration the institution's current or proposed enrollment at the time of the visit in relation to current compliance with CPME standards and requirements and demonstrated achievement of stated student learning outcomes and programmatic outcomes.

 The institution must seek prior authorization from the Council before increasing the maximum number of students to be matriculated in the first-year class in a given year.
-Annual fluctuations that result in a 10 percent or less cumulative increase in the maximum number of students matriculated in the first-year class do not need prior authorization from the Council.
 The authorization request must include the information described below by December 1 of the calendar year preceding the planned class expansion.